-Evelyn Temple is an experienced, qualified civil funeral celebrant.
-She is passionate about helping people recognise that they have the freedom to choose the funeral they want, at a price they can afford, and at a time and place to suit them.
-If you would like any advice about arranging a funeral, or choosing a funeral director, or just a sympathetic ear to listen to your thoughts and questions please get in touch with Evelyn, or visit the Natural Death Centre online for advice on funerals.
-(DIY isn't as hard as you imagine, and it's much cheaper than the traditional route.)
+Evelyn Temple is an experienced, qualified funeral celebrant and trained undertaker.
+She is passionate about helping people to recognise that they have the freedom to choose the funeral they want, at a price they can afford, and at a time and place to suit them.
+If you would like any advice about arranging a funeral, or choosing a funeral director, or just a sympathetic ear to listen to your thoughts and questions please get in touch with Evelyn, or visit the new funeral arranging website - Evelyn's Funerals.

 Bespoke funeral ceremonies are individually and carefully prepared to meet your personal preferences.
 You may be thinking about planning your own funeral or you may be recently bereaved and needing to arrange a ceremony that you, and the person who has died, would feel comfortable with.